cs4413/examples/README.md

 ## mvcform
 This project starts with mvcauto and adds the correct form handling so that when a user makes an error, the message shows on the form and the form still has the values already typed.

+## mvcdb
+This project starts with mvcform and adds a simple database persistence layer for the objects using an ORM.